Skip to content

 Apr 2026

-The AI Scientist: How National Labs Are Building Machines That Think Like Researchers AuroraGPT at Argonne, Frontier at ORNL, NERSC/LBNL, PNNL grid security AI, LLNL WarpX — and careers in AI/ML research, scientific software engineering, and data science.
+The AI Scientist: How Research Institutions Are Building Machines That Think Like Researchers AuroraGPT at Argonne, Frontier at ORNL, NERSC/LBNL, PNNL grid security AI, LLNL WarpX — and careers in AI/ML research, scientific software engineering, and data science.

 • Issue 02